Platform-OS/pos-module-admin-analytics/README.md

 `id`: identifier, optional.
 It can be used to find and remove or modify the widget using the alter hook.
 `content`: HTML string, the content of the admin widget
 `weight`: number, optional: the order of the widget on the admin page
 `permission`: string, optional: the permission needed to view the widget.
 Default value: `"admin.analytics.view"`
+`access_callback`: path to access callback function, optional.
+Used for complex permission handling.
+For more details see the [can_do helper in the permission module](https://github.com/Platform-OS/pos-module-permission/blob/master/public/views/partials/lib/helpers/can_do.liquid)

 ## Examples